 I was 21 when I got pregnant with my first.
 We decided we wanted a baby and I got a positive test on our first try.
 This was exactly what I expected – you try and you get the baby, right?
 My naïve little self didn’t even consider the tremendous blessing this was to get pregnant in an instant.

-After 42 very long weeks of pregnancy, my daughter came into this world in 2013 and changed my life in the best way possible.
+In 2013, after 42 very long weeks of pregnancy, my daughter came into this world and changed my life in the best way possible.
 I found my purpose in being a mother.
-There were sad days, messy days, and downright exhausted days – of course.
+There were sad days, messy days, and downright exhausted days.
 But none of those hard days mattered to me because in the bottom of my soul there was joy.
 Just the simple joy of being a mom was enough, and I was full to the brim.